 Cholera infection and vaccination in children

 Cholera is an acute dehydrating diarrheal disease caused by Vibrio cholerae, endemic in over 50 countries, and affecting over 3 million people each year.
 Currently available oral cholera vaccines have a lower efficacy and shorter duration of protection in young children compared to adults.
-Funded by the NIAID, and in collaboration with Dr. Firdausi Qadri, PhD, and colleagues at the International Centre for Diarrhoeal Disease Research, Bangladesh (icddrb,b), we are investigating the immune responses of children following both wild type cholera infection and cholera vaccination.
+Funded by the NIAID, and in collaboration with colleagues at the International Centre for Diarrhoeal Disease Research, Bangladesh (icddr,b), we are investigating the immune responses of children following both wild type cholera infection and cholera vaccination.
 We have identified a number of major differences between infection and vaccination, specifically pertaining to memory B cells, memory T cells, innate T cells, antibody avidity, and polysaccharide-specific responses.
 We are interested in how these factors differ between children and adults, and the impact of host factors, such as malnutrition, micronutrient deficiency, and enteropathy, on these responses.
-We have recently begun a collaboration with investigators at Johns Hopkins, MSF, and the WHO on a project to look at how such host factors influence immunogenicity in those receiving the oral cholera vaccine in Africa.
-We have also embarked on efforts to use field-adapted serologic surveys to estimate the burden of cholera in locations where infrastructure for microbial and clinical detection may be suboptimal.
+We have recently begun a collaboration with investigators at Johns Hopkins, MSF, and the WHO on a project to examine antibody decay kinetics in cholera patients with the goal of estimating the burden of cholera using serological surveys, in locations where infrastructure for microbial and clinical detection may be suboptimal.
 To facilitate seri-epidemiological investigations, we have embarked on efforts to develop cholera-specific antibody assays that can be deployed in the field, such as the use of dried blood spots.

-Mucosal Associated Invariant T (MAIT) cells in enteric infection
+Mucosal Associated Invariant T (MAIT) cells in mucosal infections

 MAIT cells are innate-type T cells that represent 3-8% of circulating T cells in healthy adults, and are found in the intestinal mucosa, mesenteric lymph nodes, and the liver.
 In acute pulmonary bacterial and mycobacterial infection, MAIT cells home to mucosal sites and are depleted in the periphery.
 Little is known about the role of MAIT cells in enteric infections.
 We have recently demonstrated that in both adults and children, circulating MAIT cells are activated during acute V. cholerae infection, and that they are possibly associated with antibody responses to T cell-independent antigens.
 We are continuing our investigation of MAIT cells by examining their function during mucosal infections, including their capacity for B cell help, their role in longterm immune dysfunction following sepsis, and their antiviral activity in HIV infection.
 We have recently also begun to examine the epigenetic and micro-RNA factors regulating MAIT cell function.

 Immune responses after acute intestinal infection